AccursedGalaxy/SentinelBot/README.md

-# Project Title
+# Sentinel

 ## Description

-This Python project is a Discord bot built using the disnake library, designed to interact with Discord servers and users, perform administrative tasks, handle data with an SQL database, and more.
+A Discord bot designed to help crypto traders save time browsing through charts to find the best setups.
+User will get signals about important price and volume events right into discord.
+-> Starting features are Volume Spike and RVOL (Relative Volume) alerts.

 ## Directory Structure

 ```
-.
 ├── cogs/
 │   ├── admin.py       # Admin commands for the bot.
 │   └── help.py        # Help commands providing information about other commands.